 7. File for Bankruptcy

 Credit card debt can have a negative impact on every area of your life.
-Fortunately, the debt relief programs listed above can help you pay it off at the earliest.
+However, it’ll only get worse if you ignore it.
+The debt relief programs we’ve listed above can help you pay it off at the earliest.

 If you need help with your credit card debt, TurboDebt can help.
 With our counseling, consultation, and planning services, we can help you identify the right debt relief option for your needs.